Nicola Sturgeon: Constitutional affairs

-Scottish independence

-An advocate for Scottish independence, Sturgeon has campaigned for independence from the United Kingdom since her late teens.
+An advocate for Scottish independence, Sturgeon has campaigned for Scotland to regain its independence from the United Kingdom since her late teens.
 She was categorised in 2015 as part of the SNP's gradualist wing, which believed in achieving independence through accumulating the Scottish Parliament's powers from the UK Parliament over time.
 In recent years, following the defeat of the Yes Scotland campaign in 2014 Scottish Independence referendum, Sturgeon has aligned herself with the new gradualist wing, who believe in only holding a second referendum if there is clear public support, such as polling being over 60%, or if there is a material change in circumstances.

-Monarch

 Sturgeon is a constitutional monarchist, telling journalists that it is "a model that has many merits".
-On the day Queen Elizabeth II became Britain's longest reigning monarch, Sturgeon travelled with her to open the Borders Railway and told a crowd of well-wishers: "She [The Queen] has carried out Her duties with dedication, wisdom and an exemplary sense of public service.
-The reception She has received today, demonstrates that that admiration and affection is certainly felt here in Scotland."
+On the day that Elizabeth II became Britain's longest-reigning monarch, Sturgeon travelled with her to open the Borders Railway and told a crowd of well-wishers: "She [The Queen] has carried out her duties with dedication, wisdom and an exemplary sense of public service.
+The reception she has received today, demonstrates that that admiration and affection is certainly felt here in Scotland."

-Following the death of the Queen Elizabeth II, Sturgeon led tributes to the Queen.
-She described the Queen as the "greatest constant in our national life" and added her death was “a day for reflection and remembrance" and "a day for giving thanks to The Queen for her devotion to duty and the decades of public service she gave to the people of Scotland.”
+Following the death of the Elizabeth II, Sturgeon led tributes to the Queen.
+She described the Queen as the "greatest constant in our national life" and added her death was "a day for reflection and remembrance" and "a day for giving thanks to The Queen for her devotion to duty and the decades of public service she gave to the people of Scotland."

 Economic policy

 She has at times been a critic of austerity, saying that the UK government's "austerity economics" is "morally unjustifiable and economically unsustainable".
-However, in 2018 she endorsed her party's Growth Commission report that pledged to reduce an independent Scotland's budget deficit as a percentage of GDP – something the Institute for Fiscal Studies concluded meant "continued austerity".
+However, in 2018, she endorsed her party's Growth Commission report that pledged to reduce an independent Scotland's budget deficit as a percentage of GDP – something the Institute for Fiscal Studies concluded meant "continued austerity".